-Three weeks before the performance, I was busy doing OPERAtion Imagination! and had put some of my Dona Nobis Pacem practice on hold while I worked on that.
+Three weeks before the performance, I was busy doing OPERAtion Imagination! (bringing opera into the schools) and had put some of my Dona Nobis Pacem practice on hold while I worked on that.
 Once it was over, I planned on dedicating my life to Ralph Vaughan Williams, except I got really sick instead.

 And that was the beginning of the breakdown.
 I sucked on zinc, downed tea and Airborne, rested as much as humanly possible, and still things weren’t back to 100% by the time concert week rolled around.